AgentePanela/OIRF.Engine/Docs/Content/GettingStarted.md

 }
 ```

-`GameClient` is a singleton — only one instance may exist at a time.
+`GameClient` is a singleton, only one instance may exist at a time.

 ---

-## 3. EntryPointOptions
+## 3. ClientOptions

-`EntryPointOptions` controls the engine's startup behaviour.
+`ClientOptions` controls the engine's startup behaviour.
 All fields have sensible defaults.

 | Property | Type | Default | Description |
 |----------|------|---------|-------------|